For the Michaelmas term 2020 make travel arrangements so that you can arrive at the College on Thursday 1 October.

 If you are new to the UK, you will need to open a bank account.
 Many UK banks offer accounts tailored to the needs of students so it is best to speak to several and find out which is best for you.
 The University Graduate Union have provided some information about banks in Cambridge on their website.

-The bank will ask you to supply a letter from Fitzwilliam College which confirms that you are a student with accommodation here.
+The bank will ask you to supply a letter from Fitzwilliam College which confirms that you are a student with accommodation in Cambridge.
 Letters of this type can be obtained from the Tutorial Office with a few days’ notice.
 Please use the letter request form.

 Buy an academic gown